I Want To...

-The first step in the reliance request process is to complete a reliance request.
+The first step in the reliance agreement process is to complete a Reliance Request.
 The JHM IRB reliance team will review the information provided in the reliance request and will contact you with next steps.

-For studies that are ready to be submitted for IRB review, once you have received notification from the JHM IRB reliance team to submit an application, please following the instructions provide below [as applicable]:
+For studies that are ready to be submitted for IRB review; once the JHM IRB has agreed to enter into a reliance agreement, please following the instructions provided below:

 Use the applicable flowchart below to track the submission and outcome of your reliance request:

 - JHM IRB Reliance Requests: Planning Stage